la2050/archive/_projects/2018/invest-in-youth-coalition-advocating-for-a-los-angeles-that-prioritizes-young-people.md

   - Number of households below the self-sufficiency standard
   - Prevalence of adverse childhood experiences
   - Resilient communities
+category_other:
+  - LA is the best place to LEARN
+  - LA is the best place to PLAY
+  - LA is the healthiest place to CONNECT
 body_class: lime

 ---